garybgenett/garybgenett.net/projects/gary-os/index.md

   * `grub.cfg`
     * Grub menu used by "bootstrap" above.
 Can be modified as needed to boot other OSes/objects.
-  * WORKING : note about `*.efi` files recently added...
+#WORK: note about `*.efi` files recently added...
-    * WORKING : add use-case for Mac OSX booting with rEFInd
+#WORK: add use-case for Mac OSX booting with rEFInd
+#WORK: no mac os x, won't boot linux
   * `rescue.*`
     * Grub "core.img" rescue environment detailed further in [Grub Rescue] section below.